-If a single cylinder is determined to be consistently misfiring in excess of the catalyst damage criteria, the Monitor will initiate failure mode effects management (FMEM) to prevent catalyst damage.
+If a single cylinder (i.e. > 90% of misfires attributed to one cylinder) is determined to be consistently misfiring in excess of the catalyst damage criteria, the Monitor will initiate failure mode effects management (FMEM) to prevent catalyst damage.
 The fuel injector to that cylinder will be shut off for a minimum of 30 seconds.
 Up to two cylinders may be disabled at the same time on 6 and 8 cylinder engines and one cylinder is disabled on 4 cylinder engines.
 Fuel control will go open loop and target lambda slightly lean (~1.05).
 The software may also use the throttle to limit airflow (limit boost) on GTDI engines for additional exhaust component protection.
 After 30 seconds, the injector is re-enabled and the system returns to normal operation.
 On some vehicles, the software may continue FMEM beyond 30 seconds if the engine is operating at high speed or load at the end of the 30 second period.
 The software will wait for a low airflow condition (~1 to 5 second tip-out) to exit from FMEM.
-This protects the catalyst should the misfire fault still be present when the fuel injector will be shut off again and the process will repeat until the misfire is no longer present.
+This protects the catalyst should the misfire fault still be present when the fuel injector is turned back on.
+If misfire on that cylinder is again detected after 200 revs (about 5 to 10 seconds), the fuel injector will be shut off again and the process will repeat until the misfire is no longer present.
 Note that ignition coil primary circuit failures (see CCM section) will trigger the same type of fuel injector disablement.
+If a particular cylinder cannot be determined, fuel control will still go open loop and target lambda slightly lean (~1.05) to limit catalyst temperatures.